bradcerasani/bradcerasani.me/content/projects/home-renovation/index.md

 In total I built five discrete lights; each addressable individually or by group from the Philips Hue app or any voice assistant.
 They work seamlessly with standard in-wall switches to match the rest of the house.

 In terms of brightness, at peak output the three fixtures in the kitchen are capable of roughly 23,400 lm at 4200k, with a CRI of 95+.
-This equates to approximately 29 standard 60W light bulbs or 78 Philips Hue GU10s – i.e _crazy_ bright.
+This equates to approximately 29 standard 60W light bulbs or 78(!)
+Philips Hue GU10s.
+In a pinch, it could probably be used as an operating room.

 <Figure $size="large">
   <Grid $gutter="calc(var(--spaceDefault) / 2)">